International System of Units: 2019 redefinition

 The new definitions were adopted at the 26th CGPM on 16 November 2018, and came into effect on 20 May 2019.
 The change was adopted by the European Union through Directive (EU) 2019/1258.

 Prior to its redefinition in 2019, the SI was defined through the seven base units from which the derived units were constructed as products of powers of the base units.
 After the redefinition, the SI is defined by fixing the numerical values of seven defining constants.
 This has the effect that the distinction between the base units and derived units is, in principle, not needed, since all units, base as well as derived, may be constructed directly from the defining constants.
 Nevertheless, the distinction is retained because "it is useful and historically well established", and also because the ISO/IEC 80000 series of standards, which define the International System of Quantities (ISQ), specifies base and derived quantities that necessarily have the corresponding SI units.

 Related units

-Non-SI units accepted for use with SI
+Non-SI units

-While not an SI-unit, the litre may be used with SI units.
-It is equivalent to (10 cm)^{3} = (1 dm)^{3} = ×10^-3 m3.
+While not an SI unit, the litre is widely used.
+It is equivalent to (10 cm)^{3} = ×10^-3 m3.

-Many non-SI units continue to be used in the scientific, technical, and commercial literature.
+Many non-SI units continue to be used in scientific, technical, and commercial literature.
 Some units are deeply embedded in history and culture, and their use has not been entirely replaced by their SI alternatives.
-The CIPM recognised and acknowledged such traditions by compiling a list of non-SI units accepted for use with SI, including the hour, minute, degree of angle, litre, and decibel.
+The BIPM recognised and acknowledged such traditions by presenting a list of non-SI units, including the hour, minute, degree of angle, litre, and decibel, which it previously described as "accepted for use with the SI".
+Since June 2026 such units have been described as "non-SI units" whose values are "important to recall", not as "accepted".

-This is a list of units that are not defined as part of the International System of Units (SI) but are otherwise mentioned in the SI Brochure, listed as being accepted for use alongside SI units, or for explanatory purposes.